What is the purpose of the Spark-PA study?

-If you decide to join the study, participation will last about 19 weeks and includes the following:
+If you decide to join the study, participation will last up to 74 weeks and includes the following:

 - If you qualify, you will take the study drug daily and visit the study clinic 5 times over the course of the 12-week treatment period (the treatment period may be extended to 13 weeks).

 - During this time, you will measure your blood pressure daily at home and record your measurements in a diary.